Kiwane Garris: Italian League

 For nine years he played overseas for the Italian teams Banca Popolare Ragusa (Serie A2, 2001–2002), Porte Garofoli Osimo (Serie A2, 2002–2003), Bipop-Carire Reggio Emilia (Serie A2, 2003–2004, Serie A, 2004–2005), Climamio Bologna (2005–2006) (reached the Italian championship final and won Italian Supercup) and Armani Jeans Milano (2006–2007).
 After playing overseas in Italy for nine years from 2001 to 2010, Garris returned home.

 Coaching career

 He is a former assistant coach at Prairie State College and at Mountain View High School in Lawrenceville, GA.
 He hopes to become one of the assistant coaches at the University of Illinois.
 Currently he is the coach of the Fulton Science Academy Private School varsity basketball team.

-Personal
+Personal life

 Garris has son Kai from a previous relationship.

-In July 2006 he became engaged to R&B and soul singer-songwriter Syleena Johnson.
+In July 2006 he became engaged to R&B and soul singer-songwriter Syleena Johnson, and the pair married on July 1, 2007.
 Johnson is a fellow Chicagoan.
 On August 1, 2007 after forty-four hours of labor, their son Kiwane Garris Jr was born.
 On Sunday, February 6, 2011, she gave birth to their second son, Kingston Garris He weighed 8 lb 5oz.

 He said Italy is "his home away from home".